derrickhardison/derrickhardison/README.md

 - ⚡ Fun fact: ...
 -->

-👨🏾‍💻 I'm Derrick, Certified Scrum Master (CSM) and a full-stack software engineer with a passion for creating responsive, accessible, user-friendly, web applications.
+👨🏾‍💻 I'm Derrick, a Certified Scrum Master (CSM) and a full-stack software engineer with a passion for creating responsive, accessible, user-friendly, web applications.

 🌱 I’m currently learning about flexbox, CSS Grid, and SASS.